Kishorekanna-Sathya/Amudhapuranam/README.md

-# 🏰 Neighbourhood Amudhan · கதை வலையமைப்பு
+# Amudhapuranam · கதை வலையமைப்பு

 A **modern interactive non-linear storytelling web application** that visualizes a story as a dynamic, explorable graph.
 Built with a premium dark fantasy aesthetic and story content written in **Tamil**.